Best TV Shows and Movies on Apple TV+ February 2024

 A rock doc about one of the most influential bands ever was long overdue, and director Todd Haynes’s The Velvet Underground doesn’t disappoint.
 The Velvet Underground was more than Lou Reed’s pre-solo band; they were the definition of art-over-commerce cool in ’60s and ’70s New York City.
 The doc features interviews with surviving members and peers, archival footage, and (of course) Andy Warhol visuals.
 Even snooty rock critics liked it, and they hate everything.

-Recommended drama TV shows and movies on Apple TV Plus
+More of the best shows and movies on Apple TV+

 - Black Bird